johnno1962/InjectionIII/README.md

 #### Xcode 16

 New in Xcode 16 is `SWIFT_ENABLE_OPAQUE_TYPE_ERASURE` build setting.
 This setting is turned ON by default and you don't need to erase view body explicitly.
+You'll still need to `@ObserveInjection` to force redraws.

 For more info, see [Xcode 16.2 release notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-16_2-release-notes).